8kevin24/recipes-fat-analysis/README.md

 From the figure above, we can see that the observed difference in saturated fat content between the two time categories is unlikely to be due to random chance, as the observed test statistic is wayyy to the right of the null distribution.
 This is further supported by our p-value of 0, which is less than the significance level of 0.05.
 Hence, we **reject the null hypothesis**.

 ## Conclusion:
 Based on the results of the permutation test, we conclude that the observed data provides strong evidence against the null hypothesis, indicating that the difference in saturated fat content between recipes in the "short" and "long" time categories is statistically significant.
 Therefore, it is most likely that recipes with higher times to prepare have higher saturated fat content percentages.
-Although we do not know the true reason for this or even if it's a causal relationship, some theories include
+Although we do not know the true reason for this or even if it's a causal relationship, some theories include2
     -recipes with longer prep times might serve more than just 1 meal -recipes with longer prep times might serve more than 1 person -recipes with longer prep times involve more oil-heavy processes(frying grilling)